How is eating dog meat any different from eating cows, chickens, or other animals? Isn't this just a cultural thing?

 How can I adopt one of the dogs?

-The dogs we rescue from South Korea are transported to Emergency Placement Partner (EPP) shelters in the U.S., UK, and Canada—who then facilitate the adoptions.
-Once this closure has been confirmed, updates will be available here.
+The dogs we rescue from South Korea are transported to Emergency Placement Partner (EPP) shelters in the U.S., UK, and Canada—who then facilitate the adoptions after assessing and addressing any health or behavioral concerns.

 Why do you transport the dogs overseas instead of adopting them out locally in South Korea?